-Perhaps one of the most anticipated camera releases of 2017 has been the D810 successor, the Nikon D850.
+The Nikon D850 was one of the most anticipated camera releases in 2017 as a successor to the popular D810.
 Nikon’s high-resolution camera body shook up the industry once again, this time with a strong punch, making the Nikon D850 the most versatile DSLR on the market.
+In this in-depth review, we will take a close look at the D850 and see what it has to offer, and how it compares to other cameras on the market.

 Thanks to its 45.7 MP sensor with a native ISO sensitivity range of 64-25,600, upgraded 153-point autofocus system, advanced 181,000-pixel RGB metering system, 7 fps continuous shooting speed that can be bumped up to 9 fps with a battery grip, a fully weather-sealed construction and a bunch of other hardware and software upgrades, Nikon managed to pull out a camera that can satisfy every photography need – from landscapes and architecture to sports and wildlife.
 In this review, I will be assessing the camera from many different angles and comparing it to its predecessor, as well as its primary competition.

 First, let’s go over the camera’s technical specifications and compare them side by side with the predecessors, the Nikon D810 and the D800 / D800E.